Anzhelika Tahir

-Anzhelika Rublevska Tahir (Анжеліка Рублевська Тахір; born 5 January 1994) is a Pakistani-Ukrainian model and Lollywood actress.
-She was the winner of Miss Pakistan World 2015 and was sent to Miss Earth 2016 to represent Pakistan.
+Anzhelika Rublevska Tahir (Анжеліка Рублевська Тахір; born 5 January 1994) is a Pakistani-Ukrainian actress, model and beauty pageant titleholder.
+She was crowned Miss Pakistan World 2015 and represented Pakistan at Miss Earth 2016.
 In 2016, she entered the Pakistani film industry.

 Career

 Beauty pageants

 Tahir was born in Kyiv, Ukraine to a Pakistani father and a Ukrainian mother.
 Her father was from Sheikupura, in Punjab, Pakistan.
 She is the first Pakistani of mixed descent to win the title of Miss Pakistan World.
 She grew up in Ukraine.
 After graduating from the Lyceum, she began studies Fashion design at the Kyiv National University of Technologies and Design.

-Tahir won Miss Pakistan World 2015 on 31 October 2015 in Toronto, Canada.
+Tahir won Miss Pakistan World 2015 on 31 October 2015, in Toronto, Canada.
 She also won Miss Perfect and Miss Popularity.
 She then went to compete in World Miss University and was second runner-up.
 She went to Korea to compete in Miss Supertalent 2016 and was second runner-up again.
-Tahir then competed in Miss Earth 2016 2016 and won gold medal for the talent round.
+Tahir then competed as Miss Earth Pakistan 2016 in Miss Earth 2016 2016 and won gold medal for the talent round.
 She went on to compete in Miss Eco International 2017 in Cairo, Egypt and was first runner-up and finally competed in Face of the Universe and was second runner-up.